Are you following these 6 golden rules for the perfect living room design?

 - What activities will be going on in the room?
 Watching television, playing games, working from home, playtime for young children, or as a dual solution for your gaming room ideas?

-- Do you need open plan living room ideas or is your room purely used for one purpose?
+- Do you need open plan living room ideas with sightlines from the kitchen for example, or will your room purely be used for one purpose?

-One of the first things you need to think about when designing your new living room is its layout.
-This is particularly important in awkwardly shaped rooms – such as those that are long and narrow – as well as in small spaces and those that are very large.
+This can be particularly important in awkwardly shaped rooms – such as those that are long and narrow – as well as in small spaces and those that are very large.
+"You need to ensure the furniture arrangements are set up for comfort and to encourage conversation," says Emma Deterding.

 Whatever your approach, remember that the living room needs to feel welcoming and warm.
 Foster a sense of togetherness by ensuring seating is set out in such a way that people can face each other comfortably.

-Your living room lighting ideas will form an important part in both the way your living room feels as well as how you can use it.
+Your living room lighting ideas will form an important part in both the way your living room feels as well as how you can use it, and it's something that needs to be considered early on, once you've established your basic layout.

 "Layering lighting in your living room will create a more flexible lighting scheme," says Luke Thomas, design director at John Cullen Lighting.
 "Consider positioning LED downlights that are angled towards curtains, artwork and any joinery so that the reflected light comes back into the room, enhancing the feeling of space.